rifqiakrm/gin-starter/doc/FAQS.md

 **Q: How do I run the application?**

-A: You can run it manually by creating an `.env` file, generating RSA keys, and running `go run main.go`.
+A: You can run it manually by creating an `.env` file, generating EdDSA keys, and running `go run main.go`.
 Alternatively, you can use Docker and Docker Compose.
 See [How to Run](HOW_TO_RUN.md).

 **Q: Do I need Docker to run the project?**